InformaticsMatters/fragmentor/README.md

 | Xchem_probe      | v1          | 239         | 857         | 2396        |
 | Full Combination | 20200623    | ---         | 307499949   | 1754938701  |

-Note that the full combination deduplicates nodes and edges found in more than one library.
+Note that the full combination de-duplicates nodes and edges found in more than one library.

 The combined datasets resulted in a postgres database size of approximately 1.5TB.
-Diskspace must, however, allow for future increases and for temporary workspace for queries so a minimum of 3TB is recommended for the main and backup directories.
+Disk space must, however, allow for future increases and for temporary workspace for queries so a minimum of 3TB is recommended for the main and backup directories.

 ## FairMolecules Database Schema

-The diagram below shows the FairMolcules database schema:
+The diagram below shows the FairMolecules database schema:

 ![FairMolecules Database](images/FairMoleculesDatabase.png)

 Tables beginning with “i_” (not shown) are used in the loading process and tables beginning with "o_" are used in the extract process.

 ## Fragnet Model Neo4j Database Schema